 That means you need to keep an eye on body language as well as what they are telling you.

 4- Look At Corporate Culture

+Don’t forget that any worker is interviewing you while you interview them.
 They will have checked out the rest of your team to see who is happy and who is simply going through the motions.

-positive results, these will encourage workers to try harder to be the best in
+You can adapt your approach to ensure that the corporate culture they see is a good one.
+This means doing simple team-building events and sharing positive results, these will encourage workers to try harder to be the best in their field.

 Good morale at work will improve your productivity, as well as help with staff retention rates.
 The news about the good working environment will also spread outside your business much faster than you may think.